Overview

 Hypokalemia is associated with alkalosis; this is observed in several segments along the nephron.
 It affects transporters in various ways such that hydrogen secretion and/or bicarbonate reabsorption are increased.
 Both lead to alkalosis.

-Low filtrate potassium stimulates apical NHE3 to increase hydrogen secretion (
+Low filtrate potassium stimulates apical NHE3 to increase hydrogen secretion (dashed arrow).
+The loss of hydrogen favors a change toward alkalosis.

-).
-The decreased cellular potassium hyperpolarizes (more negative) the membrane potential that stimulates voltage-sensitive NBCe1 (
+At the basolateral membrane, low potassium increases potassium efflux (dashed arrow).
+The decreased cellular potassium hyperpolarizes (more negative) the membrane potential that stimulates voltage-sensitive NBCe1 (dashed arrow).
+Increased bicarbonate reabsorption buffers hydrogen favoring a change toward alkalosis.

 During hypovolemia, 8-10% of filtered water can be reabsorbed due to DCT activities.
 Though short in length, the DCT handles sodium transport differently in its early and late segments.
-Solutes are transported to the same peritubular capillaries that intertwine with both convoluted tubules.
+Solutes are transported to the same peritubular capillaries that intertwine both convoluted tubules.

 NCC cotransports sodium and chloride from the filtrate; sodium is reabsorbed by the sodium-potassium pump and chloride diffuses to the interstitium though ClC channels.